 Happy developers work in a well-optimized and designed environment and have the ability to do their work quickly and flawlessly.
 Fortunately, Sylius has a comprehensive test environment based on unit tests as well as functional tests using BDD (Behaviour Driven Development).

 The growing popularity of Sylius has allowed it to create a community of more than 4000 developers in an open group on Slack.
-On the other hand, the official Sylius forum does not make the impression of being strongly supported.
-The repository on GitHub looks even better, with 6 400 stars and around 1 900 forks.
 We cannot skip the global Symphony community which counts over 600 000 developers and is a natural source of human resources for Sylius-based projects.
 Symphony developers treat Sylius favourably, like modern technology and they are willing to participate in projects related to it.

 Sylius offers around one hundred extensions.
 It’s not an impressive quantity, but it allows you to look at it as relatively mature, especially if you’d think about small and medium-sized enterprises.
 You can easily modify these extensions and tailor them to your store’s needs.
 My experience shows that addons rarely interfere with each other - perhaps because there are not so many addons. :)